Adult Choking Relief Techniques for Emergency Response

 How Does CPR Differ in an Unresponsive Adult Choking Victim?

-When it comes to performing CPR on an unresponsive adult choking victim, there are some important differences to consider due to the potential presence of an airway obstruction.
-Here's how CPR differs in this scenario:
+When performing CPR on an unresponsive adult choking victim, some adjustments are necessary due to the potential airway obstruction.

-• Monitoring Airway: While performing chest compressions, periodically reassess the airway for any visible objects.
-If you see the object and can easily remove it, do so, but prioritize chest compressions over rescue breaths.
+• Monitoring Airway: While performing compressions, periodically reassess the airway.
+Remove visible objects if safely possible, but prioritize chest compressions over rescue breaths if the object cannot be easily removed.

 choking risks